Academic programs, opportunities and resources School of Nursing

 Special Application Requirements

-In addition to completing an application for admission, prospective nursing students should also learn about special application and program requirements for freshman nursing applicants and transfer nursing applicants.
+In addition to completing an application for admission, prospective nursing students must choose Nursing as their first-choice major.
+Prospective students should learn about additional special application and program requirements for freshman nursing applicants and transfer nursing applicants.

 Applying to Nursing

 Looking for information about the majors offered by The University of Texas at Austin?
 Visit the Colleges, Schools, and Majors page for a list of freshman and transfer majors in each college and school, many with links to details about the program.